 Do you need a dedicated office?

 First off, it’s important to understand the way business works in Japan.
 Assuming you’re a startup or a business person just starting, you probably won’t be able to secure a premium Japanese office in an expensive location (nor should you try, as it probably won’t be worth the cost).
-As such, it’s unlikely that your prospective clients or partners will be impressed by your office and it can negatively affect your sales in Japan.
-This is because business in Japan works on a hierarchy system.
-This means that you’ll have to pay a visit to their office because they are a bigger company than you.
-In that case, paying for a dedicated office isn’t worth it.

-A great business strategy might be to offer to visit prospective clients on your own.
-For one, it eliminates the need to hold your own dedicated office in a fancy part of town.
 Secondly, it keeps potential clients comfortable and might predispose them towards doing business with you.
-It shows them that you respect their time, and that’s one of the biggest compliments you can pay a businesswoman.
+It shows them that you respect their time and place them as higher than you in the hierarchy, and that’s one of the biggest compliments you can pay a business person.

-So, should you get a dedicated Japanese office?
+Alternatively, virtual offices in Japan are another cost-effective way to incorporate your company in Japan without the high overhead costs that come with office leases.
+So, if you’re still in the beginning stages of your startup journey, So, should you get a dedicated Japanese office?
 Eventually, yes.
 A dedicated office might perk up your company’s standing on the Japanese business scene.
 However, when you’re just starting as a businesswoman, renting a co-working space might end up being a better, more cost-effective idea.
 There are lots of co-working and shared office spaces in Japan that will surely offer a more adaptable and affordable choice for companies wishing to establish a presence in the country.

 Types of Japanese offices

 Regardless if you’re working solo or operating within a larger company, you should become acquainted with the different types of Japanese offices available.
-(We also talk about the different types of leases available below) Before you decide on which sounds like the best choice for you, it’d be wise to consider what type of rental you’re looking for.
+(We also talk about the different types of leases available below.)
+Before you decide on which sounds like the best choice for you, it’d be wise to consider what type of rental you’re looking for.

 Famously, Japan is one of the most expensive countries to rent an office in.
 Reportedly, a single square meter can cost upward of ¥ 10,000 per month.
 That’s roughly $78 per square meter.
 So choosing to rent and design your own office can end up costing you a lot of money.
 Assuming you’re allocating about 7 square meters per desk, per employee, that could run you up to ¥ 70,000, or roughly $550.

 The main benefit of renting a serviced office is that you no longer have to bother about furnishing the space.
 You’re also able to start using them immediately, as serviced offices are already equipped with furniture, IT infrastructure, office equipment, and so on.
+Places like WeWork also offer an amazing atmosphere for networking, and several of my B2B clients have regularly found customers or sales partners at WeWork.

 Types of Japanese office leases